Post-Pregnancy Breast Augmentation

 Watch Mr David Floyd, Consultant Plastic Surgeon at the Royal Free Hospital, explain why some women choose to have a breast augmentation following pregnancy:

 "The next group as we go through, the patients who are always happy with their breasts but after having children they have found that they have lost volume and they are a bit disappointed with how their breasts are left after children, breastfeeding, and decided they’d like to have breast implants to make them how they used to be.
-That’s usually an age group mid to late 20s to mid to late 30s."
+That’s usually the mid to late 20s to mid to late 30s age group."

 Mr David Floyd, Consultant Plastic Surgeon at the Royal Free Hospital